 We landed in the morning, dumped the luggage at the Reykjavik Centrum Hotel, and set off on a self-led walking tour of sites in Reykjavik, including Hallgrimskirkja, the National Museum and the harbour area.

-We had a tasty lunch of local fish at Icelandic Fish and Chips and took a rest.
+enjoyed a tasty lunch of local fish at Icelandic Fish and Chips and took a rest.
 We had a truly outstanding dinner celebrating the 60th birthday at Grill Market.
 Service, led by waiter Yoel, was great.

 The presentation of the food was lovely, the food was delicious (fish, lamb, duck, veggie) and the special setting.
 When our staying/celebrating at the table was holding up other guests who needed to be seated, Yoel moved us into the bar area for complimentary coffee.